 Sympathectomy".
 The ganglia (nerve junctions) which lead

-to the sweat glands of the palms, axillae, scalp, face, neck are
+to the sweat glands of the palms, axillae, scalp and face are

 accessible through the chest (thoracic cavity) because they